seshbot/seshbot.github.io/source/_posts/2014-01-03-javascript-in-modern-web-apps.markdown

 description: Creating modern web applications
 ---

-My own prior experience with web development was 14 years ago, and consisted of ColdFusion marked-up HTML and little else.
-Web pages used frames and tables and a lot of homegrown convention to ensure headers/footers looked right.
-We were spending most of our efforts on effectively using CSS to make our lives easier - not separating views from data or dynamically updating HTML elements.
+The web development scene has moved dramatically since my own minor experience at an Internet business company 14 years ago.
+Back then we created _web pages_ in ColdFusion/PHP/ASP marked-up HTML.
+Our main tools were frames and tables and a lot of homegrown convention to ensure headers/footers looked right.
+We spent most of our efforts on effectively using CSS to make our lives easier - not separating views from data or dynamically updating HTML elements.

+People now create _web applications_ instead of individual pages.
+Web apps look a lot like native applications, are responsive and dynamic, and have very high-level frameworks that provide application-wide abstractions for business models and the abstraction of the view logic.

 This article describes my current understanding of the technologies used in constructing _modern_ web applications, largely based on a few years' lurking on [Hacker News](http://ycombinator.com) and a couple weeks' not-so-intense investigations.